A Note on His Career and Ideas

 中文 [For Chinese Speakers] 冯艾盟先生简介。。。馮艾盟先生簡介

-Fingleton is also the author of In Praise of Hard Industries: Why Manufacturing, Not the Information Economy, Is the Key to Future Prosperity.
-Published by Houghton Mifflin in September 1999, this presented a point by point rebuttal of the exaggerated claims then being made for the New Economy.
-The book was soon vindicated when the Wall Street dot.com bubble burst in the spring of 2000.
+The book offered a timely warning of the dangers of the dot.com bubble, which burst in the spring of 2000, and was further vindicated by the financial collapses of 2007 and 2008 (the book’s chapter on new financial instruments was headed “Finance: A Cuckoo in the Economy’s Nest”).
+The book has recently become a collector’s item, with mint-condition copies fetching many times the original publisher’s price (nearly 30 times on one occasion in the case of the rare Orion London edition).
 The book was named one of the ten best business books of 1999 by Amazon.com Business Editor Harry C. Edwards.
-It was also named one of the Ten Books that Matter by The Industry Standard, a now defunct magazine for Internet professionals.
-It has been translated into Japanese and Korean.
+It was also named one of the Ten Books that Matter by The Industry Standard.
+It has been translated into Japanese, Korean, and, in 2013, Russian.
 An updated edition of Hard Industries, with a new introduction, was published by Nation Books in New York under the title Unsustainable: How Economic Dogma Is Destroying American Prosperity in 2003.

 Fingleton’s earlier book, Blindside: Why Japan Is Still on Track to Overtake the U.S. by the Year 2000, was named one of the Ten Best Business Books of 1995 by Business Week.
 Excerpted in both Foreign Affairs and Fortune, Blindside was published in French and Japanese as well as in several English-language editions and was described as “a good book” by President Bill Clinton in a letter to Senator Fritz Hollings in July of 1995 (click here to view that letter).

-Fingleton was born in Ireland in 1948 and won a scholarship to Trinity College Dublin, where he studied economics and mathematics and edited the student newspaper, Trinity News.
-On graduating in 1970, he joined the Irish Independent, Ireland’s largest newspaper, as economics reporter.
+Fingleton was born in Ireland in 1948 and won a county scholarship to Trinity College Dublin, where he studied economics and mathematics and edited the student newspaper, Trinity News.
+On graduating in 1970, he joined the Irish Independent, a daily newspaper, as economics reporter.
 In 1973 he moved to London, working first as a reporter for Investors Guardian and later as personal finance editor of the Financial Times.
 In 1979 he was selected by Sir James Goldsmith to join a “dream team” of top Fleet Street journalists who launched Now! magazine.
 With Tom Tickell, he co-authored the Penguin Money Book (London: Penguin Books, 1981).
 He moved to New York as an associate editor for Forbes magazine in 1981.

-He has interviewed many of the world’s most prominent news sources — not just quotable business figures such as Rupert Murdoch, Lou Gerstner, Warren Buffett, Sanford Weill, Peter Lynch, and Donald Trump but fundamental economic thinkers such as Robert Solow, Paul Samuelson, James Tobin, Milton Friedman, Friedrich von Hayek, and C. Northcote Parkinson.
+He has interviewed many of the world’s most prominent news sources — not just quotable business figures such as Rupert Murdoch, Lou Gerstner, Warren Buffett, Sanford Weill, Peter Lynch, and Donald Trump but fundamental economic thinkers such as Robert Solow, Robert Mundell, Paul Samuelson, James Tobin, Milton Friedman, Friedrich von Hayek, and C. Northcote Parkinson.
 His work has been read into the record of the U.S. Senate by Senator Ernest F. Hollings and has been commended by, among others, James Fallows, Pat Choate, John Kenneth Galbraith, Ralph Nader, Roger Milliken, Robert Heller, and Chalmers Johnson.

 His writing on accounting matters at Forbes won the American accounting profession’s 1983 award for excellence in financial writing.
 He is listed in Marquis Who’s Who in the World and has testified before the United States-China Economic and Security Review Commission.
 His authority as one of the West’s foremost experts on the East Asian economic system has been acknowledged by the U.S. Business and Industry Council, which in 2001 presented him with its American values award for his work on Blindside and In Praise of Hard Industries.